DataDog/dd-trace-py/docs/contributing-integrations.rst

 General (all integrations):
 [ ] Includes tests (see "Testing" in this document)
-[ ] The CI suite is updated to include testsfor the integration
+[ ] The CI suite is updated to include tests for the integration

 Service Naming/Peer.Service (all integrations):
-[ ] The integration has (a) a default service name and (b) supports service name schematization [ ] The integration includes tests for the various service name schemas (`default`, `V0 schema`, `V1`) which are sent to the test agent
+[ ] The integration has (a) a default service name and (b) supports service name schema [ ] The integration includes tests for the various service name schema (`default`, `V0 schema`, `V1`) which are sent to the test agent
 [ ] The integration CI includes the test agent tests
-[ ] Operation/span names support OTel specifications for naming format and peer.service
+[ ] Operation/span names support Open Telemetry specifications for naming format and peer.service

 Library support